sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/solar-system/README.md

 ## Gleissberg Cycle Basics (166 years)

 When IOT are graphed over time, they are shown to form waves with a mean length of 166 years (Gleissberg cycle).
-At the top and bottom of these waves, where the IOT are strongest, occurring at a mean interval of 83 years (ranging from 47 to 118 years), there is a maximum in the sunspot cycle, which Landscheidt proposes is caused by slower rotation of the Sun.
-The points where the curve crosses the x-axis correspond to solar minima.
+At the top and bottom of these waves, where the IOT are strongest, occurring at a mean interval of 83 years (ranging from 47 to 118 years), there is a maximum in the sunspot cycle, which Landscheidt proposes is caused by slower rotation of the Sun caused by the IOT.
+The points where the curve crosses the x-axis correspond to solar minima, and the peaks and troughs correspond to solar maxima.

 ![sunspot cycles](img/sunspot-cycles.png "sunspot cycles")

 This chart actually contrasts Landscheidt's prediction of a supersecular sunspot minimum around 2030 (chart shows a sunspot maximum).
 However, I am chalking this up to an unclear explanation by Landscheidt, and the fact that this book was published in 1988.
-I cover his more up-to-date work from subsequent research papers in a subsequent section.
+I cover his more up-to-date work from subsequent research papers in a following section.

 ## Aside: Gleissberg cycle math